Part 4: Key considerations for applying behavioural marketing to your business

 Need help getting your behavioural marketing up and running?

-As our Technical Marketing Manager, Lewis oversees our paid search, email marketing, SEO and data analysis teams at Extreme.
+As our Head of Technical Marketing, Lewis oversees our paid search, email marketing, SEO and data analysis teams at Extreme.
 With extensive experience across a range of technical channels, Lewis works closely with other teams to ensure that all marketing strategies are generating the best results in line with our client's business objectives.